pypa/cibuildwheel/docs/setup.md

 {% include "../examples/travis-ci-minimal.yml" %}
 ```

-Note that building Windows Python 2.7 wheels on Travis is unsupported.
+Note that building Windows Python 2.7 wheels on Travis is unsupported unless using a newer compiler [via a workaround](cpp-standards.md).

 Commit this file, enable building of your repo on Travis CI, and push.